d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-data-set.md

 In this section, we will introduce how to preprocess a dataset with negative sampling :numref:`sec_approx_train` and load into minibatches for word2vec training.
-The data set we use is [Penn Tree Bank (PTB)]( https://catalog.ldc.upenn.edu/LDC99T42), which is a small but commonly-used corpus.
+The dataset we use is [Penn Tree Bank (PTB)]( https://catalog.ldc.upenn.edu/LDC99T42), which is a small but commonly-used corpus.
 It takes samples from Wall Street Journal articles and includes training sets, validation sets, and test sets.

 First, import the packages and modules required for the experiment.